 ANSWER ALL QUESTIONS.
 Do not leave any blanks.
 If a section does not apply, write “Does not apply.”

 SHOW HOW YOU MEET THE CRITERIA.
-The criteria for the Tri-City scholarship are: academic achievement, community/school service, citizenship and character.
+The criteria for the Tri-City scholarship are: academic achievement, community/school service, citizenship, and character.
 Be sure to complete those sections of the application.
 The required official grade transcript and letters of reference will also show how the applicant meets the criteria.
-Applicants can also show how they meet the criteria in their personal essay.
+Applicants can also show how they meet the criteria in their personal essays.

 BE TRUTHFUL.
 Answer all questions truthfully, even if you think a less-than-truthful answer would be better.
 Falsified applications will be disqualified.

 COMPLETE ALL FORMS.
 Be sure all parts of the application, including additional forms such as transcripts, letters of reference, and written statements, are completed and submitted on time.
 Do not plan to submit some parts later; incomplete applications will not be considered.